israellevin/marmalade/README.md

                             - `firecracker.socket`: the socket controlling the generator's VM.
     - `redis/`: a Redis persistence directory for the jam.
         - `auth`: the Redis password for the jam.
         - `<Redis persistency files>`: the Redis aof and rdb files for the jam.
-This is the single source of truth for the local state of the jam.
 - `players/` contains information about all the players the local player has ever known.
     - `<player ID>.lisp` contains the player's public key, address, and last seen time.

 ## Generator Isolation and Communication

 Generators are currently just directories with arbitrary executables which the player sticks into a directory inside a [Firecracker microVM](https://firecracker-microvm.github.io/) running a lightweight linux distro, so that each generator gets a full virtual machine to can run stuff on, receiving a quota of CPU and memory, and a connection to Redis through which it can query the state, set tags, and produce audio.
+Note that we can't bridge the sound card to Firecracker via PCI, like you can do with QEMU, but we're not going that path anyway.
+If we need to, our setup easily translates to QEMU (just add a kernel and an initrd), or, with a bit more work, to LXC (by adding a container image, I guess).

 TODO: We don't have quota's set on the Firecracker configuration.